-To avoid such a problem, absolute camera position and posture estimation methods that do not require any mark41-1 Aza Yokomichi, Oaza Nagakute, Nagakute-cho, yamaguchi@mosk.tytlabs.co.jp ers and artificial 3-D models have already been developed [7-10].
-These methods use a landmark database that stores 3-D positions of sparse feature points with their viewdependent visual features.
+On the other hand, registration methods which do not require any artificial markers and 3-D models have already been developed [9-11].
+Such methods require a landmark database which stores 3-D positions of sparse feature points with their view-dependent visual features.
 Construction of the database is done semi-automatically by using a structure-from-motion technique which requires some absolute 3-D positions of feature points and their correspondences between the world and image coordinate systems.
-However, for large environments, much human cost is needed to construct the landmark database because conventional 3-D reconstruction methods requires measuring some absolute positions of feature points manually to suppress accumulative estimation errors in structure-from-motion process.

-In this paper, we propose a method for constructing a landmark database without manual measurement of environments using omnidirectional videos and GPS positions.
-The structure-from-motion algorithm using GPS positions [11, 12] is extended to acqire feature landmarks using an omnidirectional multi-camera system (OMS), which consists of multiple cameras arrange radially.
-The proposed method enables us to obtain absolute positions of feature points and absolute camera poses in the geodesic coordinate system automatically.
-In the remainder of this paper, the camera position and posture estimation method using landmark database is first briefly described in Section 2.
+In this paper, we propose a registration method which is based on using landmark database generated from omnidirectional videos and GPS positions.
+We newly improve the method for constructing a landmark database so as to skip the manual measurement process.
+The construction of landmark database is basically an extension of the structure-from-motion algorithm using GPS positions [12, 13] for an omnidirectional multi-camera system (OMS).
+Using this method enables us to obtain absolute positions of natural feature points and absolute camera positions and postures in the geodetic coordinate system full-automatically.
+In the remainder of this paper, the registration method using landmark database is first briefly described in Section 2.
 The generation of landmark database using an omnidirectional video and GPS positions is then described in Section 3.
 In Section 4, the validity of the method is demonstrated by experiments with a real outdoor scene.
 Finally, we give conclusion and future work in Section 5.